gaia-platform/GaiaPlatform/demos/airport/README.md

      * ```\dES+``` - list foreign tables in current database.

 5. **Multicorn**
    * On ubuntu, there are already available multicorn packages: *postgresql-10-python-multicorn* and *python-multicorn*.
-You may also need the *python-psutil* package if it’s not installed already.

 6. **Airport FDW package**
    * Go to demos/build folder and execute ```make airport```.